 During our daily writing time students use what they are learning about words to communicate their own ideas in print.
 Students will learn to write for a variety of reasons: stories, poems, factual information/report, and lists, to name a few.

-We are using the Everyday Math Curriculum which combines hands on activities, games, and math work pages.
+We are using a district-created Math Curriculum which combines hands on activities, games, and creative problem solving.
 The math concepts are revisited throughout the year, which helps students to have a deeper understanding of the concepts they are learning.
-Students also practice math facts through games and partner work.
+Students also practice math thinking through games and partner work.

 Please click on the teacher's name on the right-hand side of the page under "In This Section" to learn more about the teacher and their class.